zenaton-samples/slack-to-airtable/README.md

   }'
 ```

-You can too use the [Zenaton scheduler](https://docs.zenaton.com/client/graphql-api/#schedule-a-workflow) to dipatch this workflow every day at 2PM:
+You can also use the [Zenaton scheduler](https://docs.zenaton.com/client/graphql-api/#schedule-a-workflow) to dispatch this workflow every day at 2PM:

 ```
 curl --request POST \